What Is the Best WhatsApp Automation Software? (Honest Take for 2026)

 If you need high-volume broadcasts and support ticketing: WATI or Respond.io.

-If you run a service business and want clients to book through WhatsApp without you building anything: Replypop.
+If you run a service business and want inbound leads handled through WhatsApp without you building anything: Replypop.

 Don't overcomplicate it.
 Pick the tool that matches what you actually need, not what sounds most impressive.